utdata/rwd-mastery-assignments/austin-animal-center/rubric-tableau.md

 - Over the past three FULL years, what is the trend of the number of animals entering the facility?
 (Filter out the partial year.)
 - Are there seasonal trends to intakes?
 (Again, deal with the partial year.)
-- Do seasonal trends differ by animal type?
+- How do seasonal trends differ by animal type?
 - How do current year trends compare to the same time period in previous years?
 - Find at least three more ways to look at the data and find facts you can use from that look.
+Include what you've found in your data diary and data drop.

 ### Write a data drop